Home

 Are there any potential risks to either human health or the environment from long-term operation of emitters at this facility?

 The safety of the public, Defence Team personnel, and the environment is of significant importance.
-RF compliance requirements are rigorous and like any other project involving RF emitters (such as cell phone and radio towers or airport control towers), the LBTF must comply with Health Canada Safety Code 6 (Safety Code 6), which concludes that there will not be adverse health effects from exposure to radiofrequency electromagnetic fields at the levels permitted by Safety Code 6.
+RF compliance requirements are rigorous and like any other project involving RF emitters (such as cell phone and radio towers or airport control towers), the Land-Based Test Facility (LBTF) must comply with Health Canada Safety Code 6 (Safety Code 6), which requires that there will not be adverse health effects from exposure to radiofrequency electromagnetic fields at the levels permitted by Safety Code 6.

-As ship design progresses, further information on RF emissions will be available and once all required technical data is available, the RF notification and licensing processes can formally commence.
 The LBTF project is also awaiting completion of an Electromagnetic Environmental Effects (E3) analysis.
 An E3 analysis is conducted by highly specialized subject matter experts.
 The results of the analysis will inform considerations, mitigations, and operating procedures at the facility in compliance with Safety Code 6.
 The RF licensing effort must be completed before any antennae are operated.
-This activity is expected to be initiated in 2025 and completed in 2027.
+This activity has been initiated and is expected to be completed in 2028.
+As ship design progresses, further information on RF emissions will be available.

 A number of these types of facilities are operated by our Allies across the world, such as the Maritime Integration and Support Centre in Portsmouth, UK, and the Combat System Engineering Development Site in Moorestown, NJ USA.